ntaylorwss/pavlov/README.md

 Note that an environment can only be registered once per Python session.

 ### Spaces
 Currently, Gym supports 4 types spaces for both observations and actions, found in the module `gym.spaces`: they are `Box`, `Discrete`, `MultiDiscrete`, and `MultiBinary`.
-All of these spaces are supported by KerasGym; though for Box, actions can only be up to 2D, while for observations, they can be any n-dimensional shape.
+All of these spaces are supported by Pavlov; though for Box, actions can only be up to 2D, while for observations, they can be any n-dimensional shape.

 Keep in mind when writing your environment that the output of any Space, including both the observation space and action space, must be the same at every timestep.